Tadej Pogacar routs rivals in Tour de France time trial - WHIZ News

 “I won’t keep (the yellow jersey) in the mountains, but I like Tadej, he is a very nice guy and it’s really amazing what he does,” said Van der Poel.

-The UAE Team Emirates rider became the second-youngest winner of the Tour de France last year after snatching the yellow jersey in a high-drama time trial on the eve of the finish in Paris.
+Pogacar snatched the yellow jersey in a high-drama time trial on the eve of the finish in Paris last year.
 He became the first rider Wednesday to win two consecutive time trials at the Tour since Bradley Wiggins in 2012.

 Van der Poel fought hard in the closing stages and produced his best time trial ever to keep the coveted yellow jersey, crossing the line exhausted with his mouth wide open.